 2. Shop around

 Several lenders offer debt consolidation loans for bad credit, so it’s rarely a good idea to go with the first offer you see.
 Instead, take your time and compare loan options from several lenders.
 This can be easy with online lenders because you can check rates with just a soft credit check, which doesn’t hurt your credit score.

 In addition to comparing rates, also look at fees, repayment terms and other fine-print items that could affect you.
 This part of the process can take time, but it can save you hundreds, if not thousands, of dollars if you do it right.

 3. Consider a secured loan

-Consolidation loans are typically unsecured, which means they don’t require collateral like a car loan or a mortgage.
+Debt consolidation loans are typically unsecured, which means they don’t require collateral like a car loan or a mortgage.
 If you’re having a hard time getting approved for an unsecured consolidation loan — or you can’t find one with a low enough interest rate — it may be worth considering a secured loan.

 Secured loans require some form of collateral, such as a vehicle, home or other type of asset.
-The collateral usually has to be worth enough to cover the loan amount if you default.
+The collateral usually has to be worth enough to cover the loan amount in the event you default.
 Because of this, it’s typically easier to get approved for a secured loan than an unsecured one, and you may even qualify for a better interest rate.